 In Columbia, there have only been three fatal crashes involving distracted drivers from 2016 to 2020.
 In December 2017, the Columbia City Council unanimously amended the city code to ban distracted driving, including the use of cell phones, for all drivers.
 While this would not be enforced alone, meaning drivers would not be pulled over for using a cell phone, it is an enhancer if a driver is pulled over for another violation and are found to have driven distracted.
 This amendment is stricter than RSMO 304.820, and the data supports its language – with distracted driving illegal for drivers, fewer fatal distracted driving-related crashes exist.

 Distracted driving has taken the lives of thousands of Missourians and all of these deaths were preventable.
-However, holding distracted drivers accountable does not stop at the legislature or law enforcement – when drivers are injured due to another’s negligence, including distracted driving, the personal injury attorneys at The Simon Law Firm, P.C. work to fairly compensate the injured parties.
+However, holding distracted drivers accountable does not stop at the legislature or law enforcement – when drivers are injured due to another’s negligence, including distracted driving, the compensation claims lawyers in St. Louis at The Simon Law Firm, P.C. work to fairly compensate the injured parties.
 Distracted driving is negligent driving, and accidents resulting from this are unacceptable.
 If you or a loved one is a victim of a distracted driving-related accident, contact The Simon Law Firm today for a free, confidential consultation.
-The Simon Law Firm proudly works for justice on behalf of those injured by distracted drivers.
+The Simon Law Firm offers legal support for St. Louis accident victims and proudly works for justice on behalf of those injured by distracted drivers.